EXCLUSIVE-China Mobile explores acquiring Hong Kong telecom firm HKBN -sources

 ($1 = 7.8495 Hong Kong dollars)

-(Reporting by Kane Wu and Julie Zhu in Hong Kong; addiitonal reporting by Donny Kwok; Editing by Sumeet Chatterjee and Sonali Paul)
+(Reporting by Kane Wu and Julie Zhu in Hong Kong; addiitonal reporting by Donny Kwok; Editing by Sumeet Chatterjee, Sonali Paul and Louise Heavens)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))